 Tip: Some devices have a biometric screen lock option.
 Check with your phone manufacturer for more info.

-Add your phone manufacturer or operator account
+Add your phone manufacturer or carrier account

 Some phone manufacturers and carriers offer specific apps and services to users who are signed in to their carrier account.
 For more info, get help from your mobile carrier.